eygwa/ytdl/readme.txt

 once you have all the dependencies downloaded u can just run runme.py :P

 the console also has some relevant/helpful outputs so feel free to look there as u go

+you may have to use some command line to switch ur working directory and run the command "python runme.py" ill work on fixing that